Axway/elasticsearch-docker-beat/README.md

 the following variables are supported:

-- ELASTICSEARCH_HOST : format: `host:port`, define the host and port of elasticsearch,
+- ELASTICSEARCH_HOST: format: `host:port`, define the host and port of elasticsearch,
+- ELASTICSEARCH_PROTOCOL: http/https, default http, define the protocol used with elasticsearch
+- ELASTICSEARCH_USERNAME: elasticsearch user, no default
+- ELASTICSEARCH_PWD: the user password, no default
-- METRICS_IO: false or true, if true send disk io metrics
+- METRICS_IO: false or true, default false, if true send disk io metrics
-- METRICS_CPU: false or true, if true send cpu metrics
+- METRICS_CPU: false or true, default false, if true send cpu metrics
-- METRICS_MEM: false or true, if true send memory metrics
+- METRICS_MEM: false or true, default false,  if true send memory metrics
-- METRICS_NET: false or true, if true send network metrics
+- METRICS_NET: false or true, default false, if true send network metrics
-- LOGS: false or true, if true send logs
+- LOGS: false or true, default true, if true send logs
-- CUSTOM_LABELS: format: `pattern1,pattern2,...`, list of labels name to be send with the events
+- CUSTOM_LABELS: default empty, format: `pattern1,pattern2,...`, list of labels name to be send with the events
-- LOGS_POSITION_SAVE_PERIOD: numeric value in second, period of time between two logs positions saving
+- LOGS_POSITION_SAVE_PERIOD: default 10, numeric value in second, period of time between two logs positions saving
-- ...
+- EXCLUDED_CONTAINERS: no default, list of regexp container name patterns to be excluded
+- EXCLUDED_SERVICES: no default, list of regexp service name patterns to be excluded
+- EXCLUDED_STACKS: no default, list of regexp stack name patterns to be excluded

 See dbeat-confimage.yml file to get the complete list of the environment variables